sanguinefish/licenselaw/_posts/2020-03-08-project-fundraising-management.markdown

 alt: image-alt
 project-date: January 2019
 category: Sports
-description: For your organizational vision, we are happy to collaborate with the team to design a cogent innovation thesis and develop the proposal for funding.
+description: For your organizational vision and mission, we are happy to collaborate with the team to design a cogent innovation thesis and develop the business case for funding.

 ---